clukewatson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a doctoral candidate in the Department of Economics at Michigan State University.
 I received a BA and MA in Economics from Old Dominion University in Norfolk, Virginia.
 I am from Portsmouth, Virginia.

+I am available for interviews for the 2020-2021 job market.
 [Click here for the most recent copy of my CV.](files/clw_cv.pdf)

 My primary fields of interest are Public Economics, Urban Economics, and Industrial Organization.
 I am especially interested in issues related to adverse selection and externalities.
 Since Fall 2018, I have Special Sworn Status for Census RDC research projects.